Deploy Infinite Scale on the Hetzner Cloud

 Data Location

-If not otherwise setup and configured, all data is stored in volumes managed by docker in the same partition of the server.
-If you want to define your own volume paths, provide the paths and configure them in the .env file accordingly.
-This is highly recommended for production environments and described in the Hardware and Volumes sections above.
+Unless otherwise set up and configured, all data is stored in volumes managed by Docker on the same partition of the server.
+If you want to define your own volume paths, provide the paths and configure them in the .env file.
+This is highly recommended for production environments and is described in the Hardware and Volumes sections above.

 User and User Access Management

-The following embedded services are well suited for home use and smaller businesses though Infinite Scale can be configured to use external products which is relevant for bigger installations and not covered here.
+The following embedded services are well suited for home and small business use, although Infinite Scale can be configured to use external products that are relevant to larger installations and are not covered here.

-• Infinite Scale has an embedded identity management (IDM [1]) which takes care of creating, storing, and managing user identity information.
+• Infinite Scale has an embedded identity management (IDM [1]) that takes care of creating, storing, and managing user identity information.

 Prepare Hetzner